singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Lift and Shift not recommended for this.
 - Spanner = SQL + Horizontal Scalability
 - High replication possible
+- We do not have to mention storage.
+So we do not change number of nodes for increasing or decreasing storage

 ## SQL vs Spanner
 Cloud Spanner is used when you need to handle massive amounts of data with an elevated level of consistency and with a big amount of data handling (+100,000 reads/write per second).
 Spanner gives much better scalability and better SLOs.